someniatko/DoctrineRestDriver/README.md

 By using this setting, the driver is performing a lot of magic under the hood:

 - It generally uses the request body to send data in JSON format
-- It automatically maps the response into a valid entity
+- It automatically maps the response into a valid entity if the status code matches the default expected status codes (200 for GET and PUT, 201 for POST 204 for DELETE)
 - It saves the entity as managed doctrine entity
 - It translates INSERT queries into POST requests to create new data
   - Urls have the following format: ```{apiHost}/{pathToApi}/{tableName}```